Is Preschool Better Than Staying At Home: Great Preschool Debate

 Socialization

-Preschoolers who attend school get the opportunity to socialize with other preschool their age.
-This interaction helps them develop social skills, such as sharing, taking turns, and empathy.
-Preschoolers who go to school have a higher likelihood of being self-assured and extroverted than those who stay home.
+Preschoolers who attend school get the opportunity to socialize with others their age.
+This interaction helps them develop social skills such as sharing, taking turns, and empathy.
+They are more likely to be self-assured and extroverted than those who stay at home.

 Early Learning